All Episodes

 So a year ago, Brooks was writing in support of the Romney that we have right now.

-A year later, Brooks writes of his unhappiness With the Romney that we have right now.
+A year later, Brooks writes of his unhappiness with the Romney that we have right now.

-Well, Romney camp can do what they want.
+Romney Camp can do what they want.

-Here's Obama on gun control, that 1998 tape.
+Here's Obama on gun control from that 1998 tape.

-So here's Obama himself saying it, October 19, 1998, Loyola University.
+So here's Obama himself saying it, October 19th, 1998, Loyola University.

 The vast majority of Americans would like to see serious gun control.